African migrants protest at embassies against Israeli detention

 Dozens more have been summoned for detention, among them men with wives and children, rights activists and the United Nations High Commission on Refugees (UNHCR) said.

-Detainees can leave the detention centre, but must report back three times a day, including at nightfall, and may be held without a time limit pending repatriation or resolution of their asylum requests.
+The new detention facility resembles a half-way house.
+Detainees can leave but must report back three times a day, including at nightfall, and may be held without a time limit pending voluntary repatriation, implementation of deportation orders or resolution of their asylum requests.

 “Placing asylum-seekers in duress that may force them to opt to return without having examined their asylum claims could amount to a violation” of international refugee conventions, Walpurga Englbrecht, the UNHCR representative in Israel, said in a statement on Sunday.

-Israeli Interior Minister Gideon Saar rejected her comments, telling Israel Army Radio on Monday the vast majority of migrants had come in search of jobs, not asylum.
+Israeli Interior Minister Gideon Saar rejected the allegations, telling Israel Army Radio on Monday the vast majority of migrants had come in search of jobs, not asylum.

 “But Israel isn’t their home and we will make efforts to ensure it won’t become a state of infiltrators,” he said.